 Z Grade Annotation

 When a professor, Review Committee, or Academic Deans conclude that cheating has occurred (plagiarism or some other form of cheating), the student’s course grade will be preceded by the letter Z (ZB, ZC, ZD, ZF, with +/- designations as appropriate).
 The transcript key will indicate that the Z grade annotation is assigned in cases of cheating.
 If the student has withdrawn from the class in which the cheating occurred, he or she should be added back to the roster and assigned a Z grade annotation.
 When submitting final grades, the intervention coordinator will inform the Registrar’s Office, which will affix a “Z” in front of the grade.
-The intervention coordinator will also inform the faculty and Academic Dean for the School of Extended Education involved in this process.
+The intervention coordinator will also inform the faculty and Academic Dean for the School of Unrestricted Education involved in this process.

 After the first cheating offense in the student’s SEU career, the student may complete a required AI course, normally prior to the start of the next eight-week term.
 At the discretion of the professor of the course in which cheating occurred, the student may be required to retake the academic course the next time it is offered to replace the grade.
-Upon receiving documentation of successful completion of the AI course and, if required, the retaken academic course, the professor awarding the Z (or Academic Dean for the School of Extended Education, if the professor is no longer at SEU) will instruct the Registrar to remove the Z from the student’s transcript.
+Upon receiving documentation of successful completion of the AI course and, if required, the retaken academic course, the professor awarding the Z (or Academic Dean for the School of Unrestricted Education, if the professor is no longer at SEU) will instruct the Registrar to remove the Z from the student’s transcript.
 After second or subsequent cheating offenses, the Z grade annotation cannot be removed.
-This penalty may be applied at the professor, coordinator, chair, Academic Dean for the School of Extended Education , Executive Director for the School of Extended Education, or Review Committee level.
+This penalty may be applied at the professor, coordinator, chair, Academic Dean for the School of Unrestricted Education , Executive Director for the School of Unrestricted Education, or Review Committee level.
 The processes stated in the Student Appeal and Complaint Policy are to be utilized should a student seek an appeal of any decision rendered under the Academic Integrity policy.

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws